normanwink/Lily58-Glow-Enc/firmware/readme.md

 ## To Build With Docker

 First install docker desktop.
-Follow directions [here](https://docs.docker.com/docker-for-windows/install/) for windows.
+Follow directions [here](https://docs.docker.com/docker-for-windows/install/) for windows (or look around there for your os)

 powershell command (in windows):